 This takes around 10-15 minutes to get everything together.
-I make sure my brains are well organized with information and to-do checklist for each patient, I have what I need in my pockets (alcohol swabs, saline flushes, Sharpie, pen, brains, unit phone), and a full bottle of water, and get ready to begin my day!
+I make sure my report sheet are well organized with information and a to-do checklist for each patient, I have what I need in my pockets (alcohol swabs, saline flushes, Sharpie, pen, brains, unit phone), and a full bottle of water, and get ready to begin my day!

 (If you want to see all of my recommended nurse gear from scrubs, to bags, to socks, to water bottles, check out my nurse gear master post.)

 After I’m all geared up, I decide which patient I will see first.
-What influences this decision depends on if anyone has a time-sensitive medication (like insulin) or needs to get off the unit ASAP (for something like dialysis or some other off-unit procedure).
-If someone is leaving the unit, I’ve got to visit them first.
+What influences this decision depends on if anyone has a time-sensitive medication (like insulin) or needs to get off the unit ASAP (for something like dialysis or another other off-unit procedure).
+If someone is leaving the unit, I try to visit them first.

 I then see if the patient needs anything specific from me, and discuss the plan of care/plan for the day with them and their loved one(s) briefly.